 We use Final Cut Pro X for our primary editing and Apple Motion for our stinger / intro.

-Between the two of us, we have 2.5 full-time jobs. ?
-I (chad) work in IT (systems integration and automation development) and have been with the same company for 18 years and have telecommuted for the last 9 of those years.
-Both of us work on our channel – Tara does all of our editing, which is a full-time job, and I also spend about 30 hours a week on it also.
-Nomad life is a great fit and we're so happy we can share it through our content!
+Between the two of us, we have 2.5 full-time jobs. 😳 I (chad) work in IT (systems integration and automation development) as an independent consultant.
+Both of us work on the channel full time, putting about 50-60 hours a week (each) into it.
+It's a LOT of work!
+Nomad life is a great fit and we're so happy we can share it through our content! 😊

-Our primary camera is a Canon EOS R wth RF 24-105mm (amzn.to/2MYKdRz) with Rode Video Mic Pro Plus (VMP+) (amzn.to/2YWCaf6).
-We mount this on a DJI Ronin-S (gimbal) (amzn.to/2YU1YbD) whenever practical to get smooth footage.
+Our primary camera is a Canon R5 Full Frame Mirrorless with RF 13-35mm F2.8 and RF 24-105mm F4 and the Rode Video Mic Pro Plus (VMP+).
+We mount this on a DJI Ronin RSC 2 (gimbal) whenever practical (almost never) to get smooth footage.

-We use the GoPro Hero7 (amzn.to/2KEJBhY) for some vlog-mode shots and as a secondary angle camera when using the Canon if the light is good.
-When we're walking around filming something like an RV show, the Canon / Ronin, and Osmo Pocket are what we use most.
+We use a GoPro Hero 8 and three GoPro Hero7's for some vlog-mode shots and as a secondary angle camera when using the Canon if the light is good.
+When we're walking around filming something like an RV show, the Canon / Ronin, and GoPro 8 are what we use most.

-For aerial shots, we use the DJI Mavic Air 2 (amzn.to/2NW8yrb).
+For aerial (drone) shots, we use the DJI Mavic Air 2.

 Editing is one of the most time-consuming aspects of running a youtube channel for sure!
 Editing will take more or less time depending on how particular one is about audio, color grading, timing, etc. Most professional editors will say about 1 to 1.5 hours per minute of edited video, and that's about right.
 For us, a 30-minute video takes about 40 hours of editing.
 If you don't know, Tara does all of our editing and takes great pride in the quality of our videos.
 She has gotten faster over the last couple of years, but it just takes a lot of time to make a good video!
 I've seen Tara spend a whole day just finding the right music!
 But, editing is only part of the equation when it comes to an overall channel.